swch/strivve-docs-nextjs/src/pages/resources/notifications/index.md

 BILLABLE | Success
 USER\_DATA\_FAILURE | Generally a credential/card problem
-SITE\_INTERACTION\_FAILURE | Cardsavr is unable to navigate the site successfully PROCESS\_FAILURE | A unknown backend failure - should be reported as unsuccessful
+SITE\_INTERACTION\_FAILURE | Cardsavr is unable to navigate the site successfully PROCESS\_FAILURE | An unknown backend failure - should be reported as unsuccessful

 The [job\_status list](/resources/job-progress/#termination-types) is frequently updated; it is advised to use the job\_status\_message for unknown job_status values.